-Club: Al Wakrah SC | Capacity: 40,000 seats | Scheduled inauguration: 2018 | Status: under construction
+Club: Al Wakrah SC | Opening: 2019 | Capacity: 40,000 seats

 The stadium was part of Qatar’s bid to host the World Cup, and in 2013 definite plans were presented.
-First preparations to make the site ready for construction were started in 2014, but it took until 2016 for proper foundation works to commence.
+First preparations to make the site ready for construction were started in 2014, but it took until 2016 for proper construction works to commence.

 Al Wakrah lies a little over 10 kilometres south from Doha on the Persian Gulf coast.
 The distance to central Doha and The Corniche is just over 20 kilometres.
-The stadium will be connected with central Doha by a currently under construction new metro line.